mesonbuild/meson/docs/markdown/Contributing.md

 | --------  | ----------------------- |
 | `literal` | Literal match (default) |
 | `re`      | regex match             |

+The `count` element determines how many times the line is expected, and allowed, to be in the output.
+If unspecified, it must appear "any number of times, but at least once".

 #### skip_on_env